Canary Wharf tube station: The station today

 Above ground there is little sign of the vast interior: two curved glass canopies at the east and west ends of the station cover the entrances and allow daylight into the ticket hall below.
 The Jubilee Park, a public park is situated between the two canopies, above the station concourse.
 It had originally been intended that the infilled section of the dock would be reinstated above the station, but this proved impractical because of technical difficulties and the park was created instead.

 As with the other below-ground stations on the Jubilee Line extension, both station platforms are equipped with platform screen doors.
 There are 20 escalators and 3 lifts serving the 2 platforms.

 Canary Wharf station has become one of the busiest stations on the network, serving the ever-expanding Canary Wharf business district.
 Although it shares its name with the Docklands Light Railway station at Canary Wharf, the two are not directly integrated (in fact, Heron Quays DLR station is nearer at street level).
 Initially, a direct interchange between the DLR had been hoped for, but development in the intervening years had prevented this goal.
 All three stations are connected via shopping malls underneath Jubilee Park, Cabot Square and Canada Square.
 Out-of-station interchange within twenty minutes between any two of the stations entails no additional charge.
 On 24 May 2022, the Canary Wharf railway station on the Elizabeth line was opened.

 Canary Wharf can be used to reverse trains from both the east and the west.
 A scissors crossover west of the station allows trains from Stanmore to enter either the east- or west-bound platform at the station, and trains from Stratford enter the normal westbound platform and can use this scissors crossover to reverse back towards Stratford.

-Services and connections
+Services

-Canary Wharf station is on the Jubilee line between Canada Water to the west and North Greenwich to the east.
+Canary Wharf station is on the Jubilee line in London fare zone 2.
+It is between Canada Water to the west and North Greenwich to the east.
 The typical off-peak service, in trains per hour (tph) is: